mkhanal1/AWS_BeanStalk_Cloud_Agent_Ebextensions/README.md

 **Input Parameters:**

 * Activation ID:
+An ID to authenticate agents so that they could be grouped and bind to your account

 * Customer ID:
+An ID to identify your account

 * URL to download the installation file:

 Redeploy your applications and CA will be installed in underlying infrastructure and starts continuously monitoring your elastic beanstalk environment.